pywbem/pywbemtools/docs/settingsandconfiguration.rst

 Activation of tab-completion involves the following but with different formats for each shell type:

-1. Getting from pywbemcli the body of a completion script for the terminal's shell type as defined above using the magic variable.
+1. Getting from the pywbemtools command the body of a completion script for the terminal's shell type as defined above using the *magic variable*.
 This script file contains the shell-specific logic to activate tab-completion and process tab-completion calls.

 2. Notifying the shell of this completion script by either: